premchander-revature/interviewquestions/.NET FULL STACK/C#OOPS.md

 <blockquote>

 Encapsulation reduces coupling between objects and increases maintainable code.
 It involves enclosing objects within a logical pack by limiting access to implementation details.
-In C# encapsulation is achieved through the access specifiers public, private, protected, internal, and protected internal.
+In C#, encapsulation is achieved through the access specifiers public, private, protected, internal, and protected internal.

 </blockquote>